WHAT TO EXPECT / PHYSICAL HEALTH:

 Here is the link to request ADA accommodations (There is an option on the application where the person identifies himself as a participant in a UD program.)
-In the spot to report course, please list the program for which you are applying: Arete in Irving, Foundations of Liberty in Rome, Shakespeare in Italy, Undergraduate Summer Rome Program, or School of Ministry Rome Program.
+In the spot to report course, please list the program for which you are applying: Arete: An Introduction to the Classics, Latin in Rome, Rome & the Catholic Church, Shakespeare in Italy, Undergraduate Summer Rome Program, or School of Ministry Rome Program.

 Accessibility: While in Italy, travelers with disabilities may find accessibility and accommodation different from what is found in the United States.
 Many find Italy's narrow cobbled streets and storied monuments charming; they can, however, be a challenge for physically impaired travelers.
 Many Italian sidewalks lack ramps, some Italian streets lack sidewalks altogether, or for instance in the case of Venice, may feature staircases and narrow pedestrian bridges.
 While some major sights and hotels have put time and planning into ensuring accessibility, there are others that lack ramps, elevators, or handicap-accessible bathrooms.
 Advance planning can go a long way in making a difference in accommodation for disabled travelers.
 Inform airlines and hotels of your disabilities when making reservations as some time may be needed to prepare accommodations.
 Call ahead to restaurants, museums, and other facilities to find out if they are wheelchair-accessible.
 Most, but not all train stations in Italy have accommodations for those traveling in wheelchairs.
 With advance notice, personal assistance can be provided to a disabled person traveling through a particular station.
 More information is available at Trenitalia's website addressing disabled travelers.
 Remember that Italy functions on 220 volt current.
 To recharge an electric wheelchair motor you may require a transformer to change the 220 current to 110 volts, as well as an adaptor to adjust the plug to fit Italian electric sockets.